ValdemarOrn/SharpSoundDevice/Quickstart.md

 This Bridge DLL contains both native (C++) code, to interact with the VST host, as well as .NET code to interact with your plugin.
 To create the file, the BridgeGenerator simply takes a template dll (SharpSoundDevice.VST.dll) and does a binary patch to replace a placeholder value inside the dll file with the name of your .NET assembly.

+You can rename the Bridge dll if you want.
+You can also place it in the parent directory, as long as all the required dlls are contained in a folder with the same name as the .NET assembly.
+So for example, you can have:

+	Bridge.SimplePlugin.dll
+	  .\SimplePlugin\SharpSoundDevice.dll
+	  .\SimplePlugin\SimplePlugin.dll
+	  .\SimplePlugin\AudioLib.dll